 Old English for Poets

 Since the publication of Seamus Heaney’s translation of Beowulf, there has been an explosion of interest in Old (as well as Middle) English poetry by contemporary poets.
 Yet the practice of raiding the Old English wordhoard for ideas and inspiration is actually much older; poets (from Tennyson to Edwin Morgan) had done so for over a hundred years before Heaney.
-In this, the first in a series of workshops over the next three festivals, we will be looking at how Anglo-Saxon poets coined ‘kennings’, periphrastic compound words that act as riddling little word-knots in their verse.
-We will also look at analogous examples in a range of modern poets, including an Anglo-Saxon influenced poem by W.S.
-Graham.
-Participants will be encouraged to invent their own kennings in a linked series of writing exercises designed to unlock your inner wordhoard!
+In this, the final in a series of three workshops led by Chris Jones over the past few festivals, we’re looking at how early English poets used variation and alliteration as the core building blocks of their verse.
+We’ll also look at analogous examples in a range of modern poets, and use this as a starting point to work on our own poems.

 Supported by the School of English at the University of St Andrews